Staff Privacy Notice

 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).
 Information about trade union membership is processed to allow the organisation to operate check-off for union subscriptions.

-Where the organisation processes other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is done for the purposes of equal opportunities monitoring.
+Where the organisation processes other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is carried out for the purposes of equal opportunities monitoring.
 Data that the organisation uses for these purposes is anonymised or is collected with the express consent of employees, which can be withdrawn at any time.
 Employees are entirely free to decide whether or not to provide such data and there are no consequences of failing to do so.

 Who has access to data?